INCF/nineml-python/doc/source/getting_started.rst

     'time': Dimension(name='time', t=1),
     'voltage': Dimension(name='voltage', i=-1, m=1, t=-3, l=2)}

-This gives us a :class:`~nineml.user_layer.Context` instance, a dictionary-like object containing a :class:`~nineml.abstraction_layer.ComponentClass` definition of an integrate-and-fire neuron model, together with the definitions of the physical dimensions of parameters and state variables used in the model.
+This gives us a :class:`~nineml.Document` instance, a dictionary-like object containing a :class:`~nineml.abstraction_layer.ComponentClass` definition of an integrate-and-fire neuron model, together with the definitions of the physical dimensions of parameters and state variables used in the model.